anoma/ferveo/docs/ferveo.tex.md

 Among the $n$ nodes, at most total weight $t$ nodes are Byzantine (adversarial) and at most $f$ weight nodes are faulty (some or all communications fail).
 When faulty nodes crash and recover, at most $f$ weight nodes are faulty at a given moment of time.
 If proactive secret sharing/key refresh is used, then at most $t$ weight nodes are Byzantine during a key phase.

-AVSS can only offer resiliance when $W \ge 3t + 2f + 1$, implying $t<W/3$.
 Synchronous VSS can achieve resiliance when $W \ge 2t+1$, implying $t < W/2$.
 The privacy threshold $p$ is the value such that subsets of nodes of weight at least $p+1$ can always recover the key or perform operations using the key, and subsets nodes of weight at most $p$ are unable to recover the key or perform operations using the key.
 It must be $p < W - t$.
-The default values $t = W/3 - 1$ and $p = 2W/3$ offer maximal sharing of the key.
+The default values $t = W/3 - 1$ and $p = 2W/3$ are designed to match the resiliance of Tendermint.

 ### Assumptions